-Our Scientists, Doctors
+Our Scientists, Doctors and Researchers

 Michael Vassar has worked in molecular biology, genetics and nanoscale physics, has founded multiple start-ups, and was executive director of the Singularity Institute.
 As their director, he worked with eminent scientists in all major fields and directed both research and large scale conferences.
 He was inspired to found MetaMed Research by his discovery, in that capacity, that most potentially revolutionary developments in medical science never reach the public.
 He has also worked as a Peace Corps volunteer and as an inner city school teacher in Cincinnati.